 Do employees on contract receive benefits during the trial period?

-In the trial period, employees work for the staffing agency and may be eligible for the company’s benefits.
+Employees work for the staffing agency and may be eligible for the company’s benefits during this period.
 After transitioning to a permanent position, the employee would become eligible for the hiring organization’s benefits.

-Can I hire a contract to hire employee before the trial period ends?
+Can I hire a contract to hire employee before the test period ends?

 How does the transition from contract to a permanent role work?